-This total remuneration is the amount accrued in 2018 following the accrual criterion specified in CNMV Circular 2018/2 (which sets out the template for the annual corporate governance report of listed public limited companies) and differs from the amount of remuneration shown in the Consolidated Financial Statements and Semi-annual Financial Information for 2018, which relates to the accounting provision.
+This total remuneration is the amount accrued in 2019 following the accrual criterion specified in CNMV Circular 2018/2 (which sets out the template for the annual corporate governance report of listed public limited companies) and differs from the amount of remuneration shown in the Consolidated Financial Statements and Semi-annual Financial Information for 2019, which relates to the accounting provision.

-In particular, the figure for total remuneration of senior management contained in this report does not include the remuneration that appears in the semi-annual financial statements and the consolidated financial statements for 2018, which is as follows:
+In particular, the figure for total remuneration of senior management contained in this report does not include the remuneration that appears in the semi-annual financial statements and the consolidated financial statements for 2019, which is as follows:

-- i) In relation to the Medium-Term Incentive Plan for the period 2018/2020 (see section A.10 above), it is noted that the Company has allocated a number of Restricted Stock Units to each beneficiary and has specified certain objectives (other than share price objectives) which must be met in order for the beneficiaries to receive the incentive and which will serve as a reference in determining the number of shares, if any, to be delivered at year-end.
-A total of 4,940,000 Restricted Stock Units have been allocated to the members of senior management.
-The possibility of the plan beneficiaries' receiving shares of the Company is conditional upon certain conditions being met during the reference period, so no right has been granted to receive any amount whatsoever on this account in 2018, - ii) A sum of \leq 145,000 for the assignment of a qualitative assessment of 25% and 30%, instead of 20%, in the performance of four members of senior management. - iii) A reversal of \le 168,000 in respect of the variable remuneration for 2018 of a member of senior management.
+i) In relation to the Medium-Term Incentive Plan for the period 2018/2020 (see section A.10 above), it is noted that the Company has allocated a number of Restricted Stock Units to each beneficiary and has specified certain objectives (other than share price objectives) which must be met in order for the beneficiaries to receive the incentive and which will serve as a reference in determining the number of shares, if any, to be delivered at year-end.
+A total of 5,085,000 Restricted Stock Units have been allocated to the members of senior management.
+The possibility that the plan beneficiaries will receive shares in the Company is conditional on the fulfillment of certain conditions during the reference period, so no right has arisen to receive any amount for this item in fiscal year 2019, notwithstanding any amount that may have been recorded as expense on the statement of income.